 - Myeongdong Tourist Information Center

-- BEST REVIEW: “The Discover Seoul Pass was amazing… It gave me access to…palaces, museums, and theme parks… I loved the convenience of just tapping the pass…and it even worked as a T-money card… It saved me a lot of time and money, especially for a short trip,” reads a review on Klook for Discover Seoul Pass with transportation function.
+- BEST REVIEW: “The Discover Seoul Pass was amazing… It gave me access to…palaces, museums, and theme parks… I loved the convenience of just tapping the pass…and it even worked as a T-money card… It saved me a lot of time and money, especially for a short trip,” reads a review on Klook for the Discover Seoul Pass with transportation function.

 How to Top Up & Check the Balance of Your T-Money Card